 Appointment as a court bailiff

-If you want to be appointed as a court bailiff you can file a request with the Ministry of Justice and Security (in Dutch).
-You will have to supply among others proof of your education, business plan and certificate of good conduct.
-The procedure regarding the application takes 4 months.
+If you want to be appointed as a court bailiff you should file a request with the Ministry of Justice and Security (in Dutch).
+You will have to supply among others proof of your education, business plan, and certificate of good conduct.
+The application procedure takes 4 months.

 Taking the oath

-Once you have been appointed as a court bailiff, you must take the oath before the court in the district where you are located (in Dutch), within 2 months.
-Deputy court bailiffs that have been appointed for the first time must take the oath as soon as possible after their appointment.
+Have you been appointed as a court bailiff?
+Then you must take the oath before the court in the district where you are located (in Dutch), within 2 months.
+Deputy court bailiffs that are appointed for the first time must take the oath as soon as possible after their appointment.

 Code of conduct

-Court bailiffs should comply with rules for conduct and professional rules for judicial officers.
+Court bailiffs must comply with rules for conduct and professional rules for judicial officers.
 These standards for quality are determined by the KBvG and established in a regulation (in Dutch).
 These rules concern for instance: